 You can keep up with the amazing work Jesus is doing at the mission on Facebook, just click here.

 Soul Food Cafe Mission Statement

-- To provide a place where people of our community or those passing through our community to receive, without hassle or precondition, free hot meals, food boxes and/or clothing without prejudice or regard to race, creed or religion)
+To provide a place where people in our community or those passing through can receive, without hassle or precondition, free hot meals, food boxes and/or clothing without prejudice or regard to race, creed or religion.

 To present the Gospel of Jesus Christ in a creative way to those who will hear, but is not forced on anyone in order to receive any help from the Mission.